Mr-Dave/freqalert/README.md

+** The functionality of freqalert is now included in the Motionplus application **

 freqalert 0.1.0 - MrDave

 freqalert is a very simple program to detect a particular frequency and if it is detected, execute a external command.
 To make the program the following libraries are needed (based upon current apt repo).